joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/13/world/europe/russia-ukraine-base-attack.html?searchResultPosition=5

 **The ‘Cohen Tax’ Doesn’t Scare the Owner It Is Named For**\
 `Steven A. Cohen, the Mets’ team owner, has spent lavishly this off-season.
-Asked if he would surpass the special luxury tax aimed at limiting his spending, he said “I probably will.”`\
+Asked if he would surpass the special luxury tax aimed at limiting his spending, he said, “I probably will.”`\
 https://nytimes.com/2022/03/13/sports/baseball/steven-cohen-mets.html?searchResultPosition=6

 **Review: In ‘Misdemeanor Dream,’ Speaking to the Unseen**\